 Then you look at, well, who is that connected to?

-Well, that's connected that money is coming directly from the Clinton's best friend in the world, Terry McCullough.
+That money is coming directly from Clinton's best friend in the world, Terry McCullough.

-Uh then you add the other democratic money thrown into the race.
+Then you add the other Democratic money thrown into the race.

-And then you think of the power that McCabe had in particular, McCabe, Comey, Struck, Page, and the rest of them.
+And then you think of the power that McCabe had, in particular, McCabe, Comey, Strzok, Paige, and the rest of them.

 And you've got those are the people that are looking into Hillary Clinton and the email server scandal.

-Now, finally, as I've said earlier in the program today, finally, Republicans seem to be getting their act together.
+Now, finally, as I have said earlier in the program today, finally, Republicans seem to be getting their act together.

-And that political article that I tweeted out last night and mentioned earlier, you know, they're now gonna issue a subpoena for records that are linked to the Clinton probe.
+And that political article that I tweeted out last night and mentioned earlier, you know, they're now going to issue a subpoena for records that will link to the Clinton probe.

-Now, what we're gonna find out is what I've told you.
+Now, what we're going to find out is what I've told you.

 It's all now being exposed.